d6u/docker-training/6-hello-node-inside-a-docker---publish.md

     Explain `FROM`, `ADD` and `CMD`?

-4. Use `docker run` to start the server
+4. Build the image, use `docker run` to start the server

+5. Expose a port when run `docker run` so we can see the message

 ## Build a Express server

-1. Need package.json
+1. Need `package.json`

 2. Build a more complex Dockerfile

-    Explain `RUN`
+    Explain `RUN`, `EXPOSE`